TheBerbat/informatica-avanzada-exercises/16_exercise/README.md

-# Exercise 1
+# Exercise 18
-This exercise consists in write a function that modify the letter in the sencence passed to argument by reference in uppercase.
+This exercise consists in create a function calls printVector that accept any vector class and prints their elements.
+If the vector is empty, prints "[vector vacio]"

 ## How to use
 1. Clean project to build from scratch.